tonypaek/uni_value/readme.md

 Eventually, except for 24 colleges that did not have a match, all the universities scraped from U.S. News were merged with data from *PayScale*, so that a comprehensive set of data points is plotted.

-Clean data used for the analysis is below.
+Clean data used for the analysis are below.

 *[U.S. News College Rank Data + Payscale College Value Data](https://github.com/tonypaek/uni_value/blob/master/uni_rank_int/uni.csv)*